condg/condg.github.io/sponsors.md

 We strive to provide the best available speakers for the user group presentations and we cannot allow sponsorship to dictate the speaker choices.
 We ask that you understand this as you consider sponsorship.

-### Sponsorships levels

-We offer several levels of sponsorship:

-**Prize Sponsorship** - You may donate any amount of giveaways that amount to at least $50 in value.
+**Prize Sponsorship** - You may donate any amount of giveaways.
 These giveaways will be raffled off at a meeting of our choosing.
 The group organizers will make a special announcement that the item was donated by your organization.
-You are also welcome to provide a single flyer to be placed on a table in the foyer of the meeting area
+You are also welcome to provide a flyer to be handed out.

-**Meeting Sponsorship** - For covering the cost of food and drink at one of our meetings, your company will be highlighted as the official sponsor during the pre-meeting slide deck.
-You will be allowed to introduce your company to the user group.
-Additionally, you may bring a single flyer to be laid on a table in the foyer of the meeting area.

-**Special Speaker Sponsorship** - You may work together with the CONDG board to arrange to bring in a special speaker to the group.
-This might be where you already have a well-known expert in town that you have engaged for your own internal project.
-We will individually recognize you as the organization that made it possible for us to bring in the special speaker in the pre-meeting slide deck as well as during the Swag giveaways.
-All travel and expenses are the responsibility of the sponsor organization as the cost of Sponsorship.

-**In-Kind Sponsorship** - Sometimes companies or individuals may provide a special service to the CONDG group which will earn them Honorary Sponsorship benefits.
-This includes companies like Microsoft who have been graciously providing us with a place to hold our meeting free of charge.

-In-Kind Sponsors receive benefits as determined by the directors of CONDG, on a case by case basis.
-Sponsorship payments can be made via invoice or credit card.
-Please contact us to make arrangements.
-You can see our list of current sponsors on our Sponsors page.
+**Meeting Sponsorship** - In order to provide a consistant location and meeting time we are willing to work with potential meeting sponsors that can commit to providing the following reqirements for a minimum of 6 months:

+1) Classroom style seating for 60+ people
+2) Full audio / visual capabilites for presentations
+3) Provided food and drinks for guests
+4) Free or validated parking (bonus)

 **Job Postings** - Our current policy is to not allow job postings or announcements on our site or at our meetings.